JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

-# Fireflies Standard LED Controller v1 - User manual
+# Fireflies Standard LED Controller v1 - Quick Start User Manual

 Congratulations on your new Byers Built Fireflies LED Controller and light string!
 You now can have simultated fireflies indoors or out whenever you want.
 <br>